tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 func (p *peerStore) List() []peer               { return nil }
 func (p *peerStore) Set(peer peer) error        { return nil }
 ```

+Peer address detection, advertisement and exchange (including detection of externally-reachable addresses via e.g. NAT gateways) is out of scope for this ADR, but may be covered in a separate ADR.
+The current PEX reactor should probably be absorbed into the core P2P stack and protocol instead of running as a separate reactor, since this needs to mutate the core peer data structures and will thus be tightly coupled with the router.

 ### Channels